AnnDevOpsAccount/DevOps-Course-Starter/README.md

 https://gitpod.io/#https://github.com/AnnDevOpsAccount/DevOps-Course-Starter

-## Running the Tests
+## Running the Unit Tests

+Unit Tests are writtent in pytest - see: https://docs.pytest.org/en/6.2.x/index.html

-Install pytest:
+To install pytest:
 - pip install pytest

-Run tests, from command prompt:
+To run all tests, from command prompt:
 - pytest

+To run specific test class from command promy (using relative path) - for
+example:
+- pytest tests/test_view_mode.py

+Add -v for more verbose test output that is standard